kiwigod/DataScience/README.md

 the patient's movement.

 We've stored the raw and converted data in the same place.
 This is for the sake of simplicity and easy retrieval.
 We still use the raw data for visualizing the patient's movement.
-SHOULD REMOVE[My contributions towards the visualizations was quite minimal, apart from offering help when someone was stuck.
-I did save the absolute path to the raw data files in their respective 'Exercise' object.]

 ### Conversion
 The majority of the initial data conversion is done by [Eddie Versluis](https://github.com/v3rslu1s).
 Therefor I won't